Basty-devel/safe/README.md

 Conduct regular security audits for critical deployments

-For high-security environments, we recommend supplementing SecureCrypt with Hardware Security Modules (HSMs) and multi-factor authentication systems.
+For high-security environments, we recommend supplementing Safe with Hardware Security Modules (HSMs) and multi-factor authentication systems.